 The economic assumptions are based upon experience during the 2014-2016 period (please see report dated November 8, 2017), and were first used in the December 31, 2017 valuation.
+The investment rate of return was changed by the Board in December 2018 from 7.5% per year to 7.25% per year.

-The investment return rate assumed in the valuations was 7.5% per year, compounded annually (net after administrative expenses).
+The investment return rate assumed in the valuations was 7.25% per year, compounded annually (net after administrative expenses).